 Annabel's been riding a roller-coaster round the world since 1968.

-She's a web designer and serial blogger at Get In the Hot Spot and Successful Blogging
+She's a web designer and serial blogger at Get In the Hot Spot and Successful Blogging.

 This year she dreamed up the ridiculous 52 Exercises quest and is trying a different exercise every week in the hope of ending her mid-life crisis.
 So far it's not working.